abagaria/abagaria.github.io/index.md

 I am a <a href="https://cs.brown.edu/" target="_blank">Computer Science</a> PhD student at Brown University working with <a href="http://cs.brown.edu/people/gdk/" target="_blank">George Konidaris</a>.
 I am a part of the <a href="http://irl.cs.brown.edu/"> Intelligent Robot Lab (IRL) </a> and the Brown <a href="http://bigai.cs.brown.edu/">BigAI</a> initiative.
 I was an intern in David Silver's RL team at <a href="https://www.deepmind.com/">DeepMind</a>, London in Summer 2022 where I was mentored by <a href="https://schaul.site44.com/">Tom Schaul</a>.

-I study <a href="https://en.wikipedia.org/wiki/Reinforcement_learning" target="_blank">Reinforcement Learning (RL)</a> with the goal of creating general purpose agents that can learn from raw sensorimotor data.
+I study <a href="https://en.wikipedia.org/wiki/Reinforcement_learning" target="_blank">Reinforcement Learning (RL)</a> with the goal of creating general-purpose agents that can learn from raw sensorimotor data.
 Currently, I am focussed on the problems of exploration and skill discovery.

 I graduated from <a href="https://www.hmc.edu/">Harvey Mudd College</a> in 2016, where I was part of the <a href="https://www.lair.hmc.edu">Lab for Autonomous and Intelligent Robotics (LAIR)</a> and was advised by Professor Chris Clark.
 I then worked at Apple in Cupertino, CA for 2 years as part of the Multitouch Algorithms team under the leadership of Nicole Wells and <a href="https://en.wikipedia.org/wiki/FingerWorks">Wayne Westerman</a>.

 ### __News__
+* **Sep 2023**: Our paper on learning initiation sets / affordances has been accepted at NeurIPS!
 * **Jul 2023**: Finalized my PhD thesis committee: <a href="http://cs.brown.edu/people/gdk/" target="_blank">George Konidaris</a>, <a href="http://cs.brown.edu/~mlittman/" target="_blank">Michael Littman</a> and <a href="http://incompleteideas.net/" target="_blank">Rich Sutton</a>.
 Hoping to propose my thesis soon.
 * **May 2023**: Our paper on count-based exploration has been accepted for an **Oral at ICML**, pre-print <a href="https://arxiv.org/pdf/2306.03186.pdf">here</a>!
 * **Apr 2023**: Our paper on Proto-goal RL has been accepted at IJCAI 2023 -- looking forward to Macau!